Army War College, Mhow

-The Army War College, Mhow (A.W.C.) is a defence service training and research institution of the Indian Army located in Mhow, Madhya Pradesh.
-It is a leading seat of warfare and carries out research in tactics, logistics, contemporary military studies and improvement in military doctrine.
-The college trains about 1,200 officers of the Indian Armed Forces, as well as paramilitary forces each year.
+The Army War College, Mhow (AWC) is a defence service training and research institution of the Indian Army located in Mhow, Madhya Pradesh.
+It is a premier training institute of warfare and carries out research in tactics, logistics, contemporary military studies and improvement in military doctrine.
+The college trains about 2500-3000 officers of the Indian Armed Forces, as well as paramilitary forces each year.